Far-infrared absorption of undoped and Br-doped carbon nanofiber powder in stacked-cup cone configuration: ANALYSIS

 where the first term represents the core electron contribution (transitions above the measured range, the second term is free carrier contribution characterized by Drude plasma frequency $\omega _{p0}$ and free carrier relaxation time $\tau $ and the third term is the sum of four Lorentzian oscillators representing the electronic contributions to the dielectric function.
 The Lorentzian parameters are the $j$th oscillator plasma frequency $\omega _{pj}$, its central frequency $\omega _{j}$, and its linewidth $\gamma _{j}$.
 This dielectric function model is used in a least-squares fit to the transmittance data.

-Table~1 contains one Drude term along with 4 other electronic excitation terms.
+Table~\ref{Table} contains one Drude term along with 4 other electronic excitation terms.
 There were no obvious vibrational features observed in any of the samples.
-All three samples were identified as being in a mixed metallic phase of CMF bundles along with a low-gap semiconducting phase.
-In many previous studies, this semiconducting gap around 8~meV has been attributed to a curvature induced gap in CNT.
+All three samples were identified as being in a mixed metallic phase of CNF bundles along with a low-gap semiconducting phase.
+In many previous studies, this semiconducting gap in CNT around 8~meV has been attributed to either curvature induced gap or due to symmetry-breaking among neighboring tubes in metallic phase.\cite{Kane,Delaney,Ouyang}